Animal spirits (Keynes)

-Animal spirits is a term used by John Maynard Keynes in his 1936 book The General Theory of Employment, Interest and Money to describe the instincts, proclivities and emotions that ostensibly influence and guide human behavior, and which can be measured in terms of, for example, consumer confidence.
+Animal spirits is a term used by John Maynard Keynes in his 1936 book The General Theory of Employment, Interest and Money to describe the instincts, proclivities and emotions that seemingly influence human behavior, which can be measured in terms of consumer confidence.
+The concept has also been discussed in behavioral economics and social psychology, where it is used to explain how collective emotions and instincts can drive decision-making beyond rational calculation.

 Use by Keynes

 The original passage by Keynes reads:

 Earlier uses

 Philosophy and social science

 The notion of animal spirits has been described by René Descartes, Isaac Newton, and other scientists as how the notion of the vitality of the body is used.

-In one of his letters about light, Newton wrote that animated spirits very easily live in "the brain, nerves, and muscles, which may become a convenient vessel to hold such a subtile spirit."
+In one of his letters about light, Newton wrote that animated spirits live in "the brain, nerves, and muscles, [which] may become a convenient vessel to hold so subtle a spirit."
 These spirits, as described by Newton, are animated spirits of an ethereal nature, relating to life in the body.
-Later, it became a concept that acquired a psychological content but was always thought of in connection with the life processes of the body.
+Later, it became a concept that acquired a psychological content, but was always thought of in connection with the life processes of the body.
 Therefore, they retained a lower overall animal status.

 William Safire explored the origins of the phrase in his 2009 article "On Language: 'Animal Spirits'":

 Thomas Hobbes used the phrase "animal spirits" to refer to passive emotions and instincts, as well as natural functions like breathing.

 Ralph Waldo Emerson in Society and Solitude (1870) wrote of "animal spirits" as prompting people to action, in a broader sense than Keynes's:

 In social science, Karl Marx refers to "animal spirits" in the 1887 English translation of Capital, Volume 1.
 Marx speaks of the animal spirits of the workers, which he believes a capitalist can either impel by encouraging social interaction and competition within their factory or depress by adopting assembly-line work whereby the worker repeats a single task.